Arụmarụka: Journal of Conversational Thinking ISSN: 2788-7928

 Note to Contributors

 Arụmarụka: Journal of Conversational Thinking (AJCT) is an interdisciplinary and decolonial journal dedicated to the publication of well-researched articles written with the conversational method, primarily of the qualitative type but not excluding its quantitative variant.
 AJCT considers only articles that have applied the method of Conversational Thinking in their study, etc. Our goal is to create a platform on which scholars can engage with the ideas of their colleagues.
-Thus, our main audience would be researchers and practitioners of philosophy, generally speaking, and African philosophy and other related fields in the humanities and the social sciences in particular.
+Thus, our main audience are researchers and practitioners of philosophy, generally speaking, and African philosophy and other related fields in the humanities and the social sciences in particular.
 In this regard, articles submitted to Arụmarụka: Journal of Conversational Thinking must be presented in the conversational style.
 We publish two issues per year consisting of a minimum of five (5) articles in each issue.
 Submissions may include original articles (full-length articles that propose a new/novel idea or build on an existing system); conversations (shorter essays that aim to deconstruct and reconstruct an idea in a previously published essay); and book reviews (mainly focused on contemporary literature in African philosophy and studies).
 Instructions for Authors can be found on the Submissions page.

 Open Access Statement

 Articles published in Arụmarụka are “open access”.
 Users are permitted to read, download, copy, distribute, print, search or link to the full texts of the articles or use journal articles for any other lawful purposes without prior permission from the journal or authors.
 Users do not need to register on the journal’s website to access the published articles.
-While we are committed to keeping our articles “open access”, reprinting of articles published in the journal in a book collection or any other form must remain open access with due acknowledgements to the journal.
-Articles would be available on journal page of our website at https://cspafrica.org/ar%e1%b9%b3mar%e1%b9%b3ka-journal/arumaruka-issues/
+As we are committed to keeping our articles “open access”, reprints of articles published in the journal in a book collection or any other form must remain open access with due acknowledgements to the journal.
+Articles would be available on the journal issues page of our website at https://cspafrica.org/ar%e1%b9%b3mar%e1%b9%b3ka-journal/arumaruka-issues/

 Aim and Scope

-Arumaruka: Journal of Conversational Thinking was founded in January 2021 to promote the theory of Conversational Thinking propounded by Jonathan O Chimakonam and other proponents, and endorsed by the Conversational Society of Philosophy.
+Arumaruka: Journal of Conversational Thinking was founded in January 2021 to promote the theory of Conversational Thinking propounded by Jonathan O Chimakonam and others, and endorsed by the Conversational Society of Philosophy.
 The goal is to make it a world-class academic journal, publishing high-quality articles that engage deeply and rigorously with new and emerging ideas in the literature centred around African philosophical, political, sociological, historical, anthropological thinking etc., with the aims of reclaiming, correcting and promoting accurate African narratives, and fostering continuous conversation, and system building in African scholarship.
-It aims also to create a platform where scholars in African philosophy and studies can present novel ideas, critique and converse with established ideas/ systems, and build on existing systems using the conversational method.
+It also aims to create a platform where scholars in African philosophy and studies can present novel ideas, critique and converse with established ideas/ systems, and build on existing systems using the conversational method.